FriendsOfFlarum/open-collective/README.md

 ```

 Verbose mode shows:
-- Configuration details (API type, collective slug, target group)
+- Configuration details (API type, collective slug, target groups)
+- Total number of backers and breakdown by type (recurring vs one-time)
-- All backers from Open Collective with their emails
+- All backers from Open Collective with their emails and type
-- Matched Flarum users with match method (email)
+- Matched Flarum users for each group
 - Unmatched backers who couldn't be linked to Flarum accounts
-- Summary of users staying, being added, and being removed
+- Summary of users staying, being added, removed, and moved between groups

 Combine both options for detailed preview: